rock-core/rock-and-syskit/source/syskit_basics/deployment.html.md

   (the `.deg` suffix will convert a degree value in radians).
 - `robot_frames::SingleChainPublisher` only has robot model that we will extract from the SDF model, and the tip/root parameters that have to be set

+**Comment** I could not see what is missing on the setence bellow to change it properly

 **Note** in order to ensure consistency between the tip and root parameters of `SingleChainPublisher` and `WDLSSolver`, another way to handle this is to make